 Listening to a child’s feelings works over time

-How many nights of crying your child will need to do depends on factors you can’t know ahead of time.
-There’s no way to gauge the size and depth of the feelings he carries.
+This process depends on factors you can’t know ahead of time.
 Children who’ve had stressful times before birth, during birth, or early in their infancy sometimes ask for help with their fears in the middle of the night for months.
-Some people call this “night terrors.”
 Other children need to be listened to only occasionally, especially during and after illnesses, or when there’s increased stress in their lives.
 In any case, your child will become more confident, will feel closer to you, and relate better to others if you can listen to his feelings in the night at least some of the time.

 You may feel the need to cry, too, while your child is crying about his feelings.
 In fact, our children’s crying often brings up the strongest feelings we have!
 This is because most of us seldom got a chance to cry away the hurt feelings we gathered as children.
 When our children cry, something inside us says, “Hey!
 I have big feelings too!”
 So finding another adult to talk with who won’t be upset if your feelings spill over is an important part of preparing to help your child.
 You’ll be a better listener for having been listened to.